JeanPeel/My_Portfolio/README.md

 # My Portfolio

 This is a webpage built in react using bootstrap and CSS.
-I shows a portfolio of my coding projects including an about me page, contact information, resume, and even a future blog.
+It shows a portfolio of my coding projects including an about me page, contact information, resume, and even a future blog.
 It is a one stop shop for me to show my self branding and build my profile of my skills and atributes.

-## Getting Started
+## About this project

 This project is intended to display information about myself and my branding.
 This project can be duplicated by someone who is interested in building themselves something smilar.

+## Table of Contents
+* Application Use
+* Tech Used
+* Details of App and Challenges
+* Link to the Live Project

+## Application Use
+The app is a multipule page React Application.
+The user lands on the Home Page where they can navigate to an about me page, contact information, resume, and even a future blog.

+## Tech Used
+* React.js
+* Bootstrap
+* Google Fonts
+* Javascript
+* Heroku
+* CSS
+* React-Router-Dom
+* React-Alert

+## Details of App and Challenges
+The CSS uses media calls based on the size of the screen.
+It is a little tangled and unclear at this time.
+In future versions I would like to untangle the CSS and make it more clear.
+In the middle I ran into an unknown CSS problem.
+I took apart the whole page one item at a time and rebuilt it, and did not find the problem.
+So I moved forward with putting items into imperfect pages.
+As I did this I found the different nuanced tangled CSS elements that produce results differently then intended.
+At some point in the future the project would benefit from reorganizing the CSS and untangeling the overlap of media call interactions.

 ## Authors

 * **Jean Peel** - *Initial work on React Webpage* - [Jean Peel](https://github.com/JeanPeel)

-* **Billie Thompson** - *Initial work on Readme Template* - [PurpleBooth](https://github.com/PurpleBooth)

 ## Acknowledgments